tendermint/tendermint/UPGRADING.md

 ### CLI Changes

 The functionality around resetting a node has been extended to make it safer.
+The `unsafe-reset-all` command has been replaced by a `reset` command with four
-The CLI now has four `reset` subcommands: `blockchain`, `peers`, `unsafe-signer` and `unsafe-all` in replacement of the previous `unsafe-reset-all`.
+subcommands: `blockchain`, `peers`, `unsafe-signer` and `unsafe-all`.

-- `tendermint reset blockchain`: clears a node of all blocks, tendermint state, evidence, and indexed transactions.
-NOTE: this won't affect application state which will need to be separately reset.
-Please look into `tendermint rollback` in the event that you need to rollback the last state due to application non-determinisim.
+- `tendermint reset blockchain`: Clears a node of all blocks, consensus state, evidence, and indexed transactions.
+NOTE: This command does not reset application state.
+  If you need to rollback the last application state (to recover from application nondeterminism), see instead the `tendermint rollback` command.
-- `tendermint reset peers`: clears the peer store which persist information on peers used by the networking layer.
-This could be important when clearing stale addresses or switching to using a defined set of peers.
+- `tendermint reset peers`: Clears the peer store, which persists information on peers used by the networking layer.
+This can be used to get rid of stale addresses or to switch to a predefined set of static peers.
 - `tendermint reset unsafe-signer`: Resets the watermark level of the PrivVal File signer allowing it to sign votes from the genesis height.
 This should only be used in testing as it can lead to the node double signing.